acastro2/blog/content/about.md

   height=300px
 >}}

 Hey there!
 My name is Alexandre, but you can call me Alex.
 I'm a software engineer with a passion for technology and a desire to always learn something new 🤓.
-I come from São Paulo, Brazil and currently living in Chicago, Illinois (brrr, it's cold here! ❄️)
+I come from São Paulo, Brazil and currently living in Chicago, Illinois (brrr, it's cold here! ❄️) with my wife 💍 and two cats 🐈 🐈

 I have a Bachelor's degree in Information Systems and a Master's in Financial Engineering, which has helped me bring a unique perspective to my work 🧑‍🎓.
 With over eight years of experience in the tech industry, I've had the opportunity to work on various projects and hold leadership roles in multiple teams 💻.